 - Experience in placing collectively and programming pc managed chopping machines

-- Experience within the design, manufacture, and testing of miniaturized solid-state digital components
+- Experience in the design, manufacture, and testing of miniaturized solid-state digital components

 - Experience in budgeting, planning, and controlling prices